ecyrbe/zodios/website/docs/api/helpers.md

 });
 ```

-it can then be combined with `makeApi` to compose a full api description.
+It can then be combined with `makeApi` to compose a full api description.

 ```ts
 import { makeApi } from "@zodios/core";